haotran-california/rust_node_blog/js_runtime_part_1.md

 ### Preface

 This article will focus on the major V8 concepts which are involved in building a Javascript Runtime.
 Many of these concepts will be illustrated with diagrams in order to build mental models which aid in interpreting the V8 source code.
 So for now, the structure of each article is source code followed by diagrams.
 My personal opinion is that these diagrams are easy to remember as broad concepts which encapsulate complex technical details.
 With that being said here are the concepts which we will be exploring today.

 ### Main Concepts

-1. ** V8 Infrastructure: Platform, Isolate, Context **
+1. **V8 Infrastructure: Platform, Isolate, Context**
-2. ** V8 Bridge: JavaScript <---> Rust **
+2. **V8 Bridge: JavaScript <---> Rust**
-3. ** Handles **
+3. **Handles**

-Roughly, the V8 Infrastructure concepts map to the `//INITIALIZE V8` section of the code snippet while the V8 Bridge and V8 Handles concepts map to the
+Now lets take a look at a code below.

-`//READ FILE` and `//EXECUTE CODE` sections combined.
-You'll notice that the code below is written in Rust and draws from the `rusty_v8` library.
-This is due to the ease of embedding V8 in Rust applications which is a one line download as opposed with compiling an OS specific binary in C++ with sparse documentation.
+In short, the program sets up a V8 enviorment, reads a JavaScript file into string, executes this file, and logs the result in the console.
-If this is your first time reading Rust I encourage you to keep reading nonetheless and the concepts, diagrams, and most of the writing with be language agonostic.
+Lets assume the JavaScript which we execute will be simply vanilla JavaScript with no extensions.
+We will learn how to extend JavaScript beyond

-Now the code below sets up a V8 enviorment, reads in a JavaScript file which returns a string, executes this file, and prints out the result in the console.
+ECMAScript in the next article.

 `01_execute_plain_javascript.rs`